Dental negligence claims

 For a FREE no obligation consultation – You may be entitled to claim compensation.

 Dentists are the frontline of good oral health.
 They are trained professionals who help care for the teeth and mouth.
-Most importantly they have the responsibility of promoting good dental hygiene.
-Dentists are governed by the General Dental Council ( GDC ) is an organisation which regulates dental professionals in the United Kingdom.
+Most importantly they have the responsibility of promoting good dental hygiene with a high standard of care.
+Dentists are governed by the General Dental Council ( GDC ) is an organisation that regulates dental professionals in the United Kingdom.

 Dental Negligence is a failure to exercise appropriate care causing harm to others.
 If a dentist fails to take proper care when performing dental work or surgery, resulting in injury then this becomes negligence.